 Since mead is becoming popular in movies (such as Thor and The Hobbit), and even as an emerging industry in real life ... what better example to use for some SAS graphs!
 And who knows - this might even turn you into a mead drinker!

-Let's start at the beginning.
+Let's start our data analysis at the beginning.
 Where do they make mead, and how many meaderies are located in various parts of the US?
 The gotmead.com and meadmakers.org websites have this kind of information, but it is basically in long text lists.
 So I imported this data into SAS and plotted it on a map, which made it much easier to grok:

 Click the map (above) to see the interactive version.
 You can then hover your mouse over the markers to see each meadery name and city.
 Some meaderies are very close to each other, and therefore some markers are obscured - you can look in the table below the map to see them in that case.
 The table has two links - one shows you a map with the meadery, and the other launches a Google search for the meadery.
 The closest meadery to SAS headquarters is Starrlight Mead, in Pittsboro, NC (which also happens to be my favorite mead!)